medegw01/RaccoonChessSigma/rcsigma/ui/api/api.md

 };
 ```

 - `evaluateFN`: is the evaluation function that will be used while searching for best move.
-The other choice is `"raccoonZeroEvaluate"`.
+The other choice is `"evaluate"`.
 If this is specified, you MUST also provide `nnue_file`.
 See [README](../../../README.md) for more information
 - `startFEN`: is the the board configuration in [Forsyth-Edwards Notation](http://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation)
 - `book_path`: is the path to a chess book.
 If not provided, engine calculates opening moves instead of playing book moves.
 - `nnue_file`: is the path to the the NNUE evaluation parameters(for instance, `nn-c157e0a5755b.nnue`).
-ONLY provided when `evaluateFN` is `"raccoonZeroEvaluate"`
+ONLY provided when `evaluateFN` is `"evaluate"`

 ### Constructor: Raccoon(config?)